ajduberstein/ajduberstein.github.io/_posts/2014-05-24-san-francisco.md

 when a recent college grad makes a bad investment on $20k, he or she risks eviction.
 Whether it's time or money, having plenty of either resource bestows the ability to correct inadequacies and battle the erroneous.

-This is the best age to build intellectual capital, and atrophy is the residue of too much consistency.
+This is the best age to build intellectual capital.
+Since atrophy is the residue of too much consistency, consistency is to be avoided.
 Distaste for a glut of the same attracted me to the programming that got me to California to start with: **I hate having to pull this report weekly...can I automate it?**

 That distaste seems to be deeply Californian.
 Acknowledging this component of my constitution, I sought change: I shaved my head like a threadbare monk, applied for jobs in San Francisco at companies that I adored, landed a job with a [company in San Francisco that I adore](https://www.uber.com/), and landed at SFO yesterday.

-Here's the message of my previous year: Whether made out of constraint or fatigue, conscious will or subliminal guidance, decisions that expose one to nothing unusual are self-detrimental.
+Here's the message of my previous year: Whether made out of constraint or fatigue, conscious will or subliminal misguidance, decisions that expose one to nothing unusual are ultimately detrimental.
 The Bay Area is a fertile crescent of change, a small, sunny stripe responsible for reshaping the world this past thirty years.
-It craves novelty; a local told me recently, "One would have to try exceedingly hard to be weird in San Francisco."
-The Bay takes anticonformity as its input and alchemizes it into creative change.
 I look forward to getting caught up in whatever makes it whirr.